 Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

 Throughout junior high, I was always consistent in one thing: being both the shortest and smallest in my basketball team.
-My skinny, 5’2” stature would mean that I lacked power and my opponents could easily swat away my shots.
+My skinny, 5’2” stature meant that I lacked power and my opponents could easily swat away my shots.
 As a result, I ended up getting benched for most of the games, but my passion for basketball never diminished.

-This left a question that remained unanswered, “Why do I like playing basketball?
+This left me with questions that remained unanswered: Why do I like playing basketball?
 Is it the thrill?
 Is it the sweat?
-Is it the victory?”
+Is it the victory?

 As the pandemic struck, I began to feel a growing desire to find the answer.
 Every 5 pm, loud thumps of dribbling coming from outside would mock me of my lockdown.
 With each passing day, I grew more and more uneasy as I yearned for the times where basketball was a regular part of my life.
 So, I started investigating.

 I chose a quiet time to sneak out and play basketball alone.
 In a small basketball court near my house, I took a couple of shots and practiced some moves.
 It gave me a sense of relief, but something still felt lacking.
-I realized that my attachment towards basketball wasn’t just something physical but something of deeper philosophical value.
+I realized that my attachment towards basketball wasn’t just something physical, but something of deeper philosophical value.

 Arriving home, I proceeded to scour through old photos of my basketball team.
 As I went through each file, one photo stood out: the pregame photo of our team before the championship finals.
 Kneeling next to me was Bobbie, my closest teammate.
 A talented shooter who was quick on his feet and one of the team's core playmakers.
 Standing behind me was Rayner, the Dennis Rodman of our team.
 Though not the tallest or the biggest, his dedication to put his own body on the line makes him an exceptional defender.
-Next to him was Dillon, the heart and flare of the group.
+Next to him was Dillon, the heart and soul of the group.
 A great leader who trusts his teammates and motivates through optimism.

-Looking at those pictures made me realize that It wasn't the game that I fell in love with; not the thrill, not the sweats, not the victories.
-What matters most are the connections I was able to establish with the incredible individuals in my team.
-To get to know them alongside their strengths and weaknesses, and to make up for one another's shortcomings while developing together as a team.
+Looking at those pictures made me realize that it wasn't the game that I fell in love with—not the thrill, not the sweats, not the victories.
+What mattered most were the connections I established with the incredible individuals in my team; getting to know them alongside their strengths and weaknesses and making up for one another's shortcomings while developing together as a team.
 I loved basketball because it allowed me to connect with people.

 Upon discovering the answer to the long reigning question, I proceeded to search for alternative activities to fill in the void left from being unable to play basketball.
 I first gravitated towards school organizations like the student council and school event committees, starting as a member but gradually earning the respect of the group as I invested my time and efforts.
-In the following years, I was entrusted to attain a higher position which allowed me to connect with more people.
-Afterwards, I started approaching organizations out of school and participated in social activities to fulfill my prevailing appetite of attending new communities.
+In the following years, I was entrusted with a higher position which allowed me to connect with more people.
+Afterwards, I started approaching organizations out of school and participated in social activities to satiate my prevailing appetite for community.